CollaboraOnline/online/docker/from-source-gh-action/README.md

 bundled libraries agree with the archives in the tarball.
 Anything the tarball ships under that name is overwritten.

+## Why build.sh resets the file modes

+The tarball keeps the owner and the modes that the files had on the publishing machine.
+The zip tool there writes the archives it creates, such as the autotext `.bau` files, the autocorrect `.dat` files and the `.otp` and `.ott` templates, readable by their owner only.
+The image runs coolwsd as its own `cool` user, and each kit reads every file of the engine tree while it fills its jail, so one such file stops every document from loading.

+So `build.sh` extracts the tarball without keeping the owner, which leaves the files owned by root like a packaged installation, and makes every file of the copied engine tree readable by everyone.
+Directories and files that were already executable keep their execute bits.

 ## How the publishing job packs it

 That job is not in this repository.
 It builds the engine and then packs the